Lucian Sânmărtean: Later years

-On 3 January 2015, he signed a contract with Al-Ittihad, when he entered his final six months of the deal with Steaua.
+On 3 January 2015, Sânmărtean signed a contract with Al-Ittihad, when he entered his final six months of the deal with Steaua.
 The two clubs reached an agreement to release the player before his contract with Steaua ended, thus he joined Al-Ittihad in January 2015.

-On 22 November 2017 he announced his football return after signing with FC Voluntari.
-Sânmărtean retired from football in July 2018, after one season Voluntari.
+On 22 November 2017, Sânmărtean announced his football return after signing with FC Voluntari.
+He retired from football in July 2018, after one season Voluntari.

 International career

-The former Romania U-21 captain, earned his first cap in an exhibition match against Croatia on 20 November 2002.
+A former Romania U-21 captain, Sânmărtean earned his first cap in an exhibition match against Croatia on 20 November 2002.
 Because of the hepatitis rumours he lost for a few months the national team, but he was recalled for the friendly against Lithuania.
 On 23 May 2011, he was recalled for the Euro 2012 qualifying match against Bosnia and Herzegovina.
 However, following Victor Piturca's appointment as Romanian national team's coach, Sânmărtean was not called for the friendly against San Marino, despite his good shape.
 The Romanian fans started a petition called "Sânmărtean at the National team" on Facebook but it had no effect because he was not included in the squad once again.
 Nevertheless, Lucian was called up for the qualifying matches vs. Belarus and Albania in October 2011.
 He was also called up for Euro 2016 in France, making one appearance as Romania were eliminated in the group stage.

 He officially announced his retirement from the national team on 13 June 2017 before Romania's match against Chile.

 Personal life

-On 27 July 2010, he became a father for the first time when his ex-wife gave birth to a girl, whom they named Natalia.
+On 27 July 2010, Sânmărtean became a father for the first time when his ex-wife gave birth to a girl, whom they named Natalia.

 His younger brother Dinu was also a professional footballer.
-They have played together for both Gloria Bistriţa and SC Vaslui.
+They have played together for both Gloria Bistriţa and Vaslui.

 After his retirement, he became football pundit, joining Premier League Show on Eurosport Romania, the show that covers the top English football league matches.